fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 # CEO handbook
 This page details processes specific to Mike McNeil, CEO of Fleet.
-Below are a list of processes the Executive Assistant collaborates with the CEO.
+Below are a list of processes the Executive Assistant (EA) collaborates with the CEO.

 ## Responsibilities
 The CEO is the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) for pricing, [UI or behavioral changes to fleetdm.com and the core product](https://fleetdm.com/handbook/company/product-groups#making-changes), signatures, changes to parts of the handbook, and various other aspects of the company.